yemoski/310/README.md

 Ability to ask the user questions, and respond positively or negatively based on simple key words.

+##Individual Project section Features
+###Getting song recommendations from spotify using the Spotify Api.
+This

+###Getting the latest topic or tweet from anyone of your choice using the twitter Api.

 ## Looking ahead
 We would love to include the following features to our bot:
 - More abilities other than just answering questions such as: